apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**‘Gladiator II’ First Reactions From Early Screening: “A Total Spectacle With a Pulsating Pace”**
+**Lynx win with late FTs to force deciding Game 5**

-You can read more about it [here](http://www.hollywoodreporter.com/movies/movie-news/gladiator-2-first-reactions-screening-1236035517/).
+You can read more about it [here](https://www.espn.com/wnba/story/_/id/41875503/minnesota-lynx-hold-new-york-liberty-force-deciding-game-5-wnba-finals).

 ## Requirements
 - Python 3.8